Skip to content

 By double materiality, we mean that the world influences us and we influence the world, and both elements are equally important.

+Gjensidige operates in seven countries, we are one of the most valuable companies on the Oslo Stock Exchange, and we have many different stakeholders.
+By stakeholders we mean those who influence or are influenced by the company.
+The materiality analysis is based on our stakeholders' expectations of us, and the interaction between us and them.
 The materiality analysis is based on customer satisfaction analyses, employee surveys, dialogue with suppliers and investors, developments in laws and regulations, and dialogue with the Financial Supervisory Authority.
 Through this process, we have formed a good opinion of which topics it is important to shed light on for the sake of our stakeholders.
 Significant topics from our stakeholders are shown in the figure below.
 This year's assessment of significant areas is considered not to deviate significantly from last year's review.
 Our dual materiality assessment is based on the principles of the TCFD framework.

 How the world impacts usMaterial issues for our stakeholdersHow we impact the world